n3storm/django-bootstrap-crud-templates/README.rst

     def get_delete_url( self ):
         return reverse( 'widget_delete', kwargs = {'pk' : self.pk } )

-You can skip defining these methods by adding the ``BSCTModelMixin`` to your model and simply naming the corresponding URLs in the following way:
+You can skip defining these methods by adding the ``SteroidsModelMixin`` to your model and simply naming the corresponding URLs in the following way:

 - ``lowercasemodelname_detail``: For the DetailView.